slerman12/Help-me/Philosophy/Fire.md

-The idea of saying everything is one is counterintuitive to most people.
+The idea of saying "everything is one" is counterintuitive to most people.

-It’s like saying “fire is water.”
+It’s like saying "fire is water."

 Therefore, below we will more or less prove that fire is water.
 Fire, actually, is water.